Irene S. Levine, The Friendship Doctor

 As The Friendship Doctor, she is a regular advice columnist and contributor to The Huffington Post, and PsychologyToday.com.
 When she appeared on CBS Sunday Morning, national correspondent Rita Braver called her “The Dear Abby of Friendship.”

 Dr. Levine’s seminal book on female friendships—Best Friends Forever: Surviving a Breakup with Your Best Friend— was published by Overlook Press in September 2009, the timing of its release coinciding with Kappa Delta National Sorority’s Women’s Friendship Day.

 Editors and journalists consider Dr. Levine the “go-to” expert on the topic of friendships.
 As a result her advice has appeared in hundreds of print and electronic publications.
-She has participated in national radio and blog tours, and has made television appearances, including on The Today Show.
+She has participated in national radio and blog tours, and has made television appearances, including on The Today Show and CBS Sunday Morning.